felipeverissimo/random-persons/README.md

     The project has a unit test done as requested by the company.

-    To do this you must open the browser console by pressing (f12) and click followed by a double click to perform the unit test.
+    To do this you must open the browser console by pressing (f12) and click followed by a double click in button more... to perform the unit test.

     And see the result on the console.